agiliariniosm/Portfolio/_posts/2023-12-06-Python_Adventure_Game.markdown

             else:
                 print("The gnome only takes yes for an answer.")

+#This is the beginning or introductory portion of the game.
+Context is given and user is given the option to join or not join the adventure.
+The user is asked to give their name.

 print(
     "You are sitting at home coding when a gnome breaks into your room through the air vent and disappears with your dog."
     "\nWould you like to chase the gnome and save your dog?")